greenido/app-launch-guide/README.md

 0. Helpful books and resources
 1. Narrowing down your app idea
 2. Validating that idea
-3. Defining your business model
+3. Defining your *business model*
 4. Validating with a prototype
 5. Building your app
 6. Launch!
 7. Post-launch growth

 ## Contribute
-I missed some stuff!
-I'm only one guy with my own limited experience.
-If you see that I've missed some info or have helpful resources to share, submit an issue or PR, or just [get in touch](http://twitter.com/adamwulf).
+If you see that I've missed some info or have helpful resources to share, submit an issue or PR.

 ### License
 I'm providing this guide for free and releasing it into the public domain.